 Why teams switch from Google Forms to Fomr

-A real visual editor
+A visual editor with layout control

 No Google account required